How to Self-Publish a Children’s Book: 6 Steps to a Magical Launch

 Once you’ve got the words perfected, the most exciting part of the story begins — visualizing the narrative!

 Lively illustrations are obviously a prominent feature among the best children’s books, although genres such as Middle Grade and Young Adult don’t need them.
 That said, every book needs a good book cover at minimum, and for younger children's picture books, illustrations are essential.
 As such, the answer to the question “How do I self-publish a children’s book?” almost always involves working with an illustrator.

-We have a detailed guide to how to find the perfect artist in our post on children’s book illustrators, which you may wish to peruse.
+We also have a detailed guide to how to find the perfect artist in our post on children’s book illustrators, which you may wish to peruse.
 If not, here’s a quick summary of what you need to do.

 Determine your vision

 Draw on the knowledge you collected about popular titles in the market and combine that with the style of your particular story.
 Is it a fantastical adventure that simply begs for bold, colorful art?
 Or is it a trailblazing story that would pair well with contemporary, impressionistic illustrations?

 Scout for illustrators

 There are tons of talented illustrators out there, but not all of them will have the right experience and skills to help you tell your story.
 Obviously, a professional with years of work in game design would be able to create beautiful graphics, but they might not be the best match for your children's plot!

 Be mindful of his and take care as you search for freelance illustrators online.
 General freelance job boards like Fiverr or Behance provide a broad list of artists, but most of them don’t work in publishing.
 You can save time and find the best fit by looking at publishing marketplaces, or even asking your editor if they know any suitable illustrators.